-There are very limited options in the plant-based pork area.
+Impossible also offer a spicy version of this product too.
+Otherwise, there are very limited options in the plant-based pork area.
 Impossible is lead the pack here.
 There are better selections when it comes to meat free breakfast sausages.
 We’ve rounded up all the options here.

 Impossible Sausage cooking and ingredients

 Yes!
 This is a great first attempt at a ground pork product from Impossible Foods.
 Raw the product is mushy and gluey, but it cooks up into breakfast sausage patties that look and taste like the real deal.

 - Impossible Spicy Sausage – the best of the two new releases

 - Impossible Sausage is here – what you need to know